clf/lollimon/readme.txt

 The interpreter recognizes the following commands:

-  0) identifier : kind    : add declaration to user-defined signature
+  identifier : kind    : add declaration to user-defined signature

-  0) identifier : type    : add declaration to user-defined signature
+  identifier : type    : add declaration to user-defined signature

-  1) any formula f        : try to prove f with current program context
+  any formula f        : try to prove f with current program context

-  2) #ordered p           : preserve order of clauses for predicate p
+  #fair p              : randomize order in which clauses of predicate p are

-  2) #fair p              : randomize order in which clauses of predicate p are selected for backchaining
+                            selected for backchaining

-  2) #cd "directory"      : cd to directory
+  #cd "directory"      : cd to directory

-  2) #pwd                 : print current working directory
+  #pwd                 : print current working directory

-  2) #include "file"      : load a program, contained in file
+  #include "file"      : load a program, contained in file

-  2) #load "file"         : #clear followed by #include
+  #load "file"         : #clear followed by #include

-  2) #query e l a f       : expect 'e' solutions to query 'f'. look for at most 'l' solutions;
+  #query e l a f       : expect 'e' solutions to query 'f'. look for at most 'l' solutions;
                             attempt this query 'a' times.

-  3) #context             : print the current program context (in logically compiled form).
+  #context             : print the current program context (in logically compiled form).

-  3) #signature           : prints the current user-defined signature
+  #signature           : prints the current user-defined signature

-  3) #allsig              : prints the current user-defined signature and builtin signature
+  #allsig              : prints the current user-defined signature and builtin signature

-  4) #clear               : empties the program context and user-defined signature
+  #clear               : empties the program context and user-defined signature

-  4) #clearctx            : empties the program context
+  #clearctx            : empties the program context

-  4) #clearsig            : empties the user-defined signature
+  #clearsig            : empties the user-defined signature

-  5) #assert f            : adds formula f to the unrestricted context
+  #assert f            : adds formula f to the unrestricted context

-  5) #linear f            : adds formula f to the linear context
+  #linear f            : adds formula f to the linear context

-  5) #affine f            : adds formula f to the affine context
+  #affine f            : adds formula f to the affine context

-  6) #quit                : quits LolliMon interpreter
+  #quit                : quits LolliMon interpreter

 Formulas, and types, must end in a period.